damonhayhurst/cv/_collections/_experience/crunch.md

 <!--action-points-->

-- Developed features for Crunch’s core Spring app, improving client managers’ ability to resolve user issues
-- Automated database updates using Python scripts, reducing manual intervention and improving efficiency
-- Contributed to the development of single sign-on (SSO) technology within a microservices architecture
-- Designed MySQL queries and procedures to identify and resolve widespread client issues, improving system performance
+- Engineered critical features in Spring-based microservices architecture, improving system reliability and user issue resolution
+- Implemented automated database management solutions using Python, demonstrating strong full-stack development capabilities
+- Developed secure SSO infrastructure within microservices architecture, ensuring robust authentication across services
+- Optimized database performance through advanced MySQL query optimization and stored procedures
-- Introduced and implemented a unit testing framework (MyTap) for MySQL procedures, ensuring code reliability
+- Established testing best practices by implementing MyTap framework for database procedures, improving code quality and reliability
+- Collaborated with client managers to understand user needs and translate them into technical solutions

 <!--prose-->

 Crunch provides online accountancy services for small businesses and self-employed people.

-Undertook the development of the core Spring app, developing various features intended to improve the client manager’s ability to handle issues that their client may be having with the app.
+Undertook the development of the core Spring app, developing various features intended to improve the client manager's ability to handle issues that their client may be having with the app.
 I created Python scripts that would automate updating the database.

-I also was a member of the team developing Crunch’s single sign on technology within a microservice architecture.
+I also was a member of the team developing Crunch's single sign on technology within a microservice architecture.
 Responsible for creating MySQL queries that would collate data to uncover client issues and also design MySQL procedures that would fix more widespread issues.
 I also introduced and implemented a unit testing framework, MyTap, for these procedures.